Cheesemans' Ecology Safaris

 Tashi Tenzing

-Tashi is a Nepalese Sherpa mountaineer, naturalist, and the grandson of Tenzing Norgay who made the first ascent of Mount Everest in 1953.
-Tashi grew up in Darjeeling and received a degree from the University of New Delhi.
-He successfully climbed Mount Everest and Mount Denali and guided climbing trips in the Antarctic for 10 years.
-He is based in Kathmandu where his family also runs mountain lodges, builds schools, administers a medical facility, and awards scholarships for young people to attend school.
+Tashi is a Nepalese Sherpa mountaineer and naturalist with an in-depth knowledge of Nepal’s wildlife, including where to find birds and tigers in Nepal.
+He is the grandson of the famous Tenzing Norgay, who made the first complete ascent of Mount Everest in 1953.
+Tashi grew up in Darjeeling and earned a degree from the University of New Delhi.
+He has successfully summitted Mount Everest (3 times) as well as numerous other challenging peaks and has guided trips, including in the Antarctic, for decades.
+Based in Kathmandu, his family also runs mountain lodges, builds schools, administers a medical facility, and awards scholarships for young people.

 Ted Cheeseman